City-Bureau/city-scrapers-template/docs/04-development.md

 #### C. Create a Pull Request

-If your ready to submit your code to the project, you should create a [pull request on GitHub](https://github.com/pgh-public-meetings/city-scrapers-pitt/pulls).
+If you are ready to submit your code to the project, you should create a [pull request on GitHub](https://github.com/pgh-public-meetings/city-scrapers-pitt/pulls).
 You can do this as early as you would like in order to get feedback from others working on the project.

 When you go to open a pull request, you'll see a template with details pre-populated including a checklist of tasks to complete.
 Fill out the information as best you can (it's alright if you can't check everything off yet).
 It's designed to provide some reminders for tasks to complete as well as making review easier.
 You can use the rest of the description to explain anything you'd like a reviewer to know about the code.
 See [CONTRIBUTING.md](https://github.com/pgh-public-meetings/city-scrapers-pitt/blob/master/CONTRIBUTING.md) for more details.